 STS Software Dependency

 - Windows 10

-To install STS in Eclipse there are few simple steps to follow:
+To install STS in Eclipse there are a few simple steps to follow:

-Click on Help menu > Eclipse marketplace… and just type “sts” in the search box then you will see the below image as a search result.
-The search result may vary if your system having a different version of Eclipse IDE.
+First of all, open your Eclipse IDE then click on Help menu > Eclipse marketplace… and just type “sts” in the search box then you will see the below image as a search result.
+The search result may vary if your system has a different version of Eclipse IDE.

 Spring Tools 3 (Standalone Edition)

 The Spring Tools 3 contain the previous generation Spring tooling for Eclipse, mostly focused on working with Spring apps configured using XML and providing validation support for various additional Spring projects, like Spring AOP, Spring Webflow, Spring Integration, etc.

 Note: this cannot be installed in addition to the new Spring Tools 4.
 If you want to combine both generations, please use the Spring Tools 3 Add-On for Spring Tools 4 marketplace entry.

 Now just click on the install button to start the installation process.

 Once you click on install, you will be asked to choose and confirm the STS features by clicking on Confirm button as below image.